cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 # 1. Self-Sovereign Identity

-Self-Sovereign Identity (SSI) is a novel approach that aims to provide users with an identity they can control.
-However, the concept also encompasses additional principles.
-The first to propose a list of principles extending the original Laws of Identity[^cameron] was Christopher Allen.[^allen]

-Allen outlined ten guiding principles for SSI, laying the foundation for its implementation.
-He stated that the key properties of an SSI system are Existence, Control, Access, Transparency, Persistence, Portability, Interoperability, Consent, Minimalization, and Protection.[^allen]
+Self-Sovereign Identity (SSI) is an innovative approach to identity management that empowers users with full control over their identities.
+Beyond control, SSI encompasses several fundamental principles.
+The first to define a set of principles was Allen[^allen], and since then, academics and working groups have contributed to expanding this list to create a more comprehensive framework.
+Some of the key features of SSI include *Existence, Control, Access, Transparency, Persistence, Portability, Interoperability, Consent, Minimalization, and Protection.*

-## 1.1 Backgournd
+## 1.1 Background

-Figure 1 illustrates the data flow of identity information and key roles within the general SSI model.
-Data moves from left to right, where issuers provide data to holders, who collect personal information within their wallet components.
-To access a service, users present a combination of assertions as proof of their identity to a verifier.
-Roles are not static, and each entity can become an issuer or verifier depending on the context.
-Sometimes the general model is complemented with a verifiable data registry, such as a blockchain or a registering CA, as depicted on the right-hand side of Figure 1.
+Figure 1 illustrates the flow of identity information and key roles within the SSI model.
+Data moves from left to right, with issuers providing data to holders, who collect claims and later present them as assertions to service providers.
+Assertions may consist of claims combined in various ways and formats.
+The roles within the data flow are not fixed; each entity can act as an issuer or a verifier depending on the context.
+For example, the holder may occasionally issue claims to the verifier, while the verifier can also issue claims to holders upon request.
+In some cases, a verifiable data registry, such as a blockchain registry or a certificate authority (CA), can be integrated into the model, as shown in Figure 1.

-The peculiarity of Figure 1 is its depiction of Allen's principles as defined in a classification of SSI properties[^toip].
-On the other hand, the communication flow on the right combines optional information through letters A, B, C, D directly from the Architecture and Reference Framework v1.4.1 of the EUDI Wallet solution.[^ARF] Occasionally, instead of a registering authority, a different type of trust anchor can be used for authentication.
+The same figure systematically positions Allen's principles within the Users and Roles schema and the data flow.
+Specifically, the data flow on the right integrates information from [^cucko], the Trust Over IP Foundation [^toip], and the Architecture and Reference Framework v1.4.1 of the EUDI Wallet solution [^ARF] to build the most comprehensive model possible for the SSI data flow.
+The use of a registering CA—or another form of centrally managed or decentralized repository—can be replaced with a different type of trust anchor to validate certificates.

-![Allen Principles Schema (Local)](/definition/images/allen_principles/Allen_principles_schema.png) *Figure 1: SSI properties mapped within the general SSI process flow.[^allen]*
+![Allen Principles Schema (Local)](/definition/images/allen_principles/Allen_principles_schema.png) *Figure 1: Systematic positioning of Allen's properties within the SSI process workflow.[^allen]*

 ## 1.2 Related works

-Several works by academics and industry experts have redefined and extended Allen's original principles in an attempt to converge on a comprehensive list of principles for SSI.
-We collected 18 research studies published between 2016 (the year the term 'SSI' was coined) and 2024.
+Several works by academics and industry leaders have experimenting and extended with Allen's principles in the attempt to converge to a comprehensive set of properties for SSI.
+The new list of principles consider a social analysis of SSI by~\cite{JoeAndrieu2016, gilani2020survey}, and technical considerations~\cite{ferdous2019search}.
+Subsequent columns present a taxonomy of principles from other papers, where each row reports the name of the taxonomy that the corresponding principle in the first column belongs.
+The paired principle is in the first column, same row.
+For example, the Sovrin Foundation (second column) gathered principles into a three-way taxonomy of Control, Portability, and Security (2016)~\cite{tobin2016inevitable}.
+Control is a category that contains the principles of Existence, Control, Persistence, and Consent.
+Indeed, each instance of Control in the second column matches the principles in the first column: Existence, Control, Persistence, and Consent.
+In the same way, Portability is a category that includes the principles of Access, Transparency, Portability, and Interoperability.
+Finally, Security consists of Persistence, Protection, and Minimization.
+One principle may pertain to several categories (e.g., Persistence).
+Thereof, the same approach is for the remaining works.
+Andrieu provided a tech-free categorization with Control, Acceptance, and Costs (2016)~\cite{JoeAndrieu2016}.
+Other papers extend principles to cover blockchain-based e-identity systems (2019)~\cite{ferdous2019search} and add Validity as a further security property (2020)~\cite{gilani2020survey}.
+Sheldrake considers only essential principles of Self (2019)~\cite{Sheldrake2019}.
+Lastly, a business-oriented analysis emphasizes Personal Data, Control, and Usability (2022)~\cite{BlockTechDiVer}.

 ## 1.3 Analysis